pmcharrison/psynet-mirror/docs/experimenter/deployment.rst

 Add remote server to docker servers list
 ++++++++++++++++++++++++++++++++++++++++

-We use ``cap-experiments.ae.mpg.de`` as the server where experiments will be deployed.
+Here, we use ``cap-experiments.ae.mpg.de`` as the server where experiments will be deployed.
 Add it to the list of remote servers known to `docker-ssh`

 .. code-block:: bash